-- evidence to support your source of funding (e.g. letter from contributor/s or investor/s confirming funding amount) - pitch deck (PDF PowerPoint presentation max 10 slides) and/or link to a video pitch from your CEO (no longer than 5 mins) to support your response to the assessment criteria - business financial documents including your most current profit and loss, balance sheet and cash flow statements - business plan, including revenue model, customer acquisition and company/management structure, scope, implementation methodology, timeframes, budget, risks and how you will measure the success of the project - trust deed (where applicable).
+- evidence to support your source of funding (e.g. letter from contributor/s or investor/s confirming funding amount) - pitch deck (a PDF PowerPoint presentation, max 10 slides) - link to a video pitch from your CEO/founder (no longer than 5 mins) to support your response to the assessment criteria - company's profit and loss, balance sheet and cash flow statements for the current year, and three years past where applicable - your business plan in 10 pages or less including revenue model, customer acquisition and company/management structure, scope, implementation methodology, timeframes, budget, risks and risk mitigations, and how you will measure the success of the project - where applicable, a copy of your shareholder register - trust deed (where applicable).